Privacy Policy

 Automated Data Collection Methods

-When you visit our website, we may collect certain information by automated means, such as cookies, web beacons and web server logs.
+When you visit our website, we may collect certain information by automated means, such as cookies, web beacons, web server logs and tracking pixels.
 The information we may collect in this manner includes IP address, unique device identifier, browser characteristics, device characteristics, operating system, language preferences, referring URLs, information on actions taken on our site, dates and times of visits to our site and other usage statistics.

 We use information collected through cookies, web beacons, pixels, web server logs and other automated means for purposes such as: